KotonBads/cli-dictionary/README.md

 ./main.py [WORD] | less -R # -R makes the colors work
 ```

+# Caching
+I used `requests-cache` for caching the response of the API.
+This greatly improved the speed of the program.
+The cache is stored in the same directory as the program and is valid for 30 days (1 month).

 # Future Features
 I'd definitely would want to add a way to search for a word by its definition and add more stuff that the API provides like antonyms.